ajcoach/DATA422-Group-Project/README.md

 	* weatherFull-canterbury.feather
 	* weatherTrimmed-canterbury.csv
 <br>
-All the output datasets create a final data model that looks like this:
+All the output datasets create a final data model that looks like this: <br>
 ![Image of Github Repo](Data model.png)